 Eric Baillargeon posts on SEO & Web Marketing News -> North about the coincidental same-day launch of Rand Fishkin’s Web 2.0 awards, and a similar Top 100 published about Chinese sites.
 Talk about synchronicity.
 The SEOmoz Web 2.0 awards is much more impressive in the manner in which it introduces sites, but the Chinese Web 2.0 top 100 list is worth a look (translation link available on Eric’s site.)

-Nadir Garouche, from SEO Principle, looked at a couple of posts I had written on IBM, and , took a closer look at what IBM is doing in the world of search with IBM: Google’s rival for Business Search Technology? where he points to a very interesting announcement from IBM.
+Nadir Garouche, from SEO Principle, looked at a couple of posts I had written on IBM, and took a closer look at what IBM is doing in the world of search with IBM: Google’s rival for Business Search Technology? where he points to an exciting announcement from IBM.